 - Incidents nobody can replay six months later

 “100% productivity” in a demo is not pass rate on held-out cases in production.
-Prompt Engineering vs AI Workflow Engineering is the serious comparison; this article is the cultural counterpart.
+Prompt Engineering vs AI Workflow Engineering is the serious comparison; Measuring AI Workflow ROI is the sponsor-ready scorecard.

 - Which workflow ID does this apply to?